 A Letter to My Friend - Create

 It's interesting how things happen to us.
 This week I posted a story on Instagram about a workout I had finished, and a friend sent a message congratulating me.
 Then, we started to talk about training and what motivates us.
-I said that what motivates me was the five years habits project.
+I told him that what motivates me was the five years habits project.
 The "interesting" part happened because our conversation became different from our initial talk, only about workouts.

-I've taken some ideas from How to Live, by Derek Sivers.
+I've taken some ideas from How to Live by Derek Sivers.

-Do you know what the most valuable real estate in the world is?
+Do you know what is the most valuable real estate in the world is?
 The graveyard.
 Do you know why?
 It's because there lie millions of half-written books, dreams never reached, ideas never shared, and talents never developed.

 I like writing because it's timeless.
 It's telepathy.
 Maybe what you write now will reach someone that will need to read it, in another time, whether days or decades from now, in another space across the world.
 So you'll be connecting your mind with theirs.